jellyfin/jellyfin-mpv-shim/README.md

 from another Jellyfin application.
 Unlike Plex MPV Shim, authorization tokens for your server are stored on your device, but you are able to cast to the player regardless of location.

-If you want to add multiple servers, you can do so when you initially log in.
-You can also start the program with the `add` parameter to add more servers at a later time.
+The application runs with a notification icon by default.
+You can use this to edit the server settings, view the application log, open the config folder, and open the application menu.

 ## Limitations

- - This software is currently in the first major release and may have bugs.
+ - This software is currently relatively new and may have bugs.
  - Audio playback and Live TV are not supported.
- - Multi-user support hasn't been implemented yet.
+ - Multi-user support cannot be implemented at this time.
- - Deletion of servers from the client requires deleting the `cred.json` config file.
- - Multi-server support should work but has not been tested.
+ - If you try to add multiple users for the same user, only the last will succeed.

 ## Advanced Features